-We have reformulated the velocity estimation problem for laminar and steady flow within Echo PIV experiments as a sparse and global spatio-temporal estimation problem, using a physical fluid flow model.
-The input data is the whole image sequence which is assumed to be well approximated by the sum of few elements from a flow dictionary.
-Since the dictionary is parametrized by the unknown velocity profile, we propose to update the dictionary in each iteration, obtaining an iterative algorithm which further refines the unknown quantity.
-We showed convergence to a fixed point of the overall scheme under weak assumptions to a sparsifying dictionary that robustly estimates velocity even in the presence of high levels of noise.
-Numerical examples demonstrate this robustness, convergence and estimation accuracy of our approach.
+We have reformulated the velocity estimation problem for a steady laminar flow via Echo PIV as a sparse and global spatio-temporal estimation problem, using a physical flow model.
+The input data was the whole image sequence assumed to be well approximated by the sum of few elements from a flow dictionary.
+Since the dictionary was parametrized by the unknown velocity profile, we updated the dictionary in each iteration, thereby refining the unknown quantity.
+We showed convergence to a fixed point of the overall scheme under weak assumptions to a sparsifying dictionary that robustly estimated velocity even in the presence of high levels of noise.
+Numerical examples demonstrated this robustness, convergence and estimation accuracy of our approach.